Table of Contents

 Ray casting

-All proxies in the tree which implement the IRayCastable interface can be raycasted.
-This includes all shapes:
+All proxies in the tree which implement the IRayCastable interface can be raycasted, including all shapes:

 public bool RayCast(JVector origin, JVector direction, RayCastFilterPre? pre, RayCastFilterPost? post,